mdkessler/starter-academic/content/home/experience.md

         * Developed and implemented a novel machine learning algorithm that uses a top-scoring pairs (TSP) approach to perform regression
         * Characterized the super enhancer landscape and associated transcription factor enrichements in head and neck squamous cell carcinoma
         * Identified gene candidates underpinning the association between vitamin D and head and neck cancer
-        * Worked on a method to estimate per sample immunogenicity scores that derive from cancer-specific alternative splicing events
+        * Worked on a method to estimate per sample immunogenicity scores that derive from cancer\-specific alternative splicing events

  experience:
   - title: Graduate Research Assistant